Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 ### A Word about Makefiles

-This design is built with the help of Makefiles.
-Each module can be run from the top-level Makefile or from the Makefile inside each module.
-You can quickly see which make commands are available by running the `make help` command.
+This design uses Makefiles to build the project.
+Each module can run from the top-level Makefile or from the Makefile inside each module.
+You can see which make commands are available by running the `make help` command.
 You can also use the `make clean` command to remove the generated files.

 ### Building for VCK190 ES1 Board

-By default, the Makefiles build the design for the VCK190 Production board (i.e. using the xilinx_vck190_base_<ver> embedded platform).
-In order to build the design for the VCK190 ES1 board, ensure you've downloaded the xilinx_vck190_es1_base_<ver> embedded platform from the lounge, so its available for this design build.
+By default, the Makefiles build the design for the VCK190 Production board (that is, using the xilinx_vck190_base_<ver> embedded platform).
+To build the design for the VCK190 ES1 board, download the xilinx_vck190_es1_base_<ver> embedded platform from the lounge, and make it available for this design build.
 Then specify the environment variable `export PLATFORM=xilinx_vck190_es1_base_<ver>` with your `sample_env_setup.sh` script.

 ## References